meeshkan/unmock-js/packages/unmock-server/README.md

 ### `npm`

-The npm package ships with `unmock-server` binary that you can add either in project or globally.
+The npm package ships with `unmock-server` CLI that you can add either in project or globally.

-#### Install to a project
+#### Install in project

 ```bash
 npm install unmock-server